KartikeySinghal/IntroToIM/November3/README.md

 For Assignment 7, my puzzel is named Bacaca Road, named after a road in the Philipenes.
 It has 4 LEDs and 3 buttons.
 The player is supposed to press the 3 buttons in a specific order to win.
 If the buttons are pressed in the correct order, all the leds flash to indicate a win.
 If not, the red led blinks to indicate a loss.
 To restart, the reset on the arduino board can be used.

+The solution comes from the name of the puzzle i.e. Bacaca Road.
+The key is that each leter corresponds to a button.
+So first button(yellow) is A, second button(green) is B and the third button(Red) is C. So if the user pressed the buttons in the order: B,A,C,A,C,A, the input will be correct and the user wins!

 Schematic:

 ![](schematic.jpg)